goswamiAnushka/localrepo/README.md

-this is my local repo i am learning git
+this is my local repo, I am learning git